Applications for Membership (Associate and Provisional)

 What is the difference between Associate and Provisional membership?

-An Associate Member is a full, registered member of the IRMTNZ, and this status can be granted by the Registration Board to a person who can show s/he is a musical performer at the level of, for example, ATCL, DipABRSM, AMusNZ or 200-level performance at a University, and be able to teach from beginners to higher grades, or has completed the IRMT Foundation Course.
-In some cases lesson observations may be required, and references from IRMT members.
-Associate Members have full voting rights, pay the appropriate registration fee and annual subscription, and are encouraged also to join their local branch.
+An Associate Member (AIRMT) is a full, registered member of the IRMTNZ, and this status is granted by the Registration Board.
+Associate Members have full voting rights, pay the appropriate one-off registration fee and annual subscription, and are encouraged also to join their local branch.
+In order to become an Associate Member, you must be able to show:

 A Provisional Member is a person seeking to become a qualified private music teacher who can show s/he is a musical performer at the level of Advanced Certificate (Trinity) or 100-level performance music at a University.
 No qualification or experience in music teaching is required, but applicants must satisfactorily complete a Police Check.
 Provisional Members are given a mentor to guide them through a two-year process (with negotiable extension to three years if circumstances require) that will lead to their meeting the requirements of Associate Membership.
 Provisional Members have no voting rights and pay a modest subscription.
 They can attend IRMTNZ Continuous Professional Development events at a reduced fee.